personagrata9/node-crud-api/README.md

 npm install
 ```

 Step 3.
+Add `.env` file to the root directory of the project and set `PORT=port_number` to run on the desired port.

+Step 4.
 Run the application using one of three options:

 1. development mode: